jxxcarlson/elm-markdown/README.md

 formulas and SVG figures.

-## Demo
+## Demos

-There are three versions
+For demos, see the `./Editors` folder.
+Best to look at `./Editors/simpest` first.
+The other examples
-of the demo, a basic one in  `./app-demo-simple/`, `./app-demo-simple/`, and`app-demo-fancy`.
-Best to look at the first one first.
-The second and third include extra bells, whistles and optimizations that are useful for interactive editing environments and documents with a lot of mathematics.
+include extra bells, whistles and optimizations that are useful for interactive editing environments and documents with a lot of mathematics.